hzeller/beagleg/README.md

 Before you can use beagleg and get meaningful outputs on the GPIO pins, we have to tell the pin multiplexer to connect them to the output pins.
 For that, just run the start-devicetree-overlay.sh script with your hardware to install the device overlay.
+You find it in the `hardware/` subdirectory.

     sudo hardware/start-devicetree-overlay.sh hardware/BUMPS/BeagleG.dts